‘Project Runway’ 2017 Recap: Episode 6 — Models Off Duty

 Judges’ Critiques

 After the runway show, it was time for the judges to give their feedback on the top and bottom looks tonight.
-The judges tonight were Heidi Klum, Zac Posen, Nina Garcia and guest judges Georgina Chapman and Kelsea Ballerini.
-For tonight, the top and bottom looks came from Shawn, Margarita, Kentaro, Samantha, Claire and Kenya.
-As far as the judges on Project Runway 2017, these were their comments from tonight.
+The judges tonight were Heidi Klum, Zac Posen, Nina Garcia, and guest judges Georgina Chapman and Kelsea Ballerini.
+For tonight, the top and bottom looks came from Shawn, Margarita, Kentaro, Samantha, Claire, and Kenya.
+Here were the comments of the judges tonight on Project Runway 2017:

 - Claire – Nina said they missed a pop of color here.
 Zac said the piece looks well made, but it does not make a statement.
 Heidi said you could see her butt cheeks.
 Kelsea loved the top, but liked it better as two separate pieces.